20lives/dmote/doc/options-main.md

-# Configuration options
+# General configuration options

-Each heading in this document represents a recognized configuration key in YAML files for a DMOTE variant.
-The document was generated from the application CLI.

-This is the main body of available options.
-As such, it starts from the top level of a YAML file.
-Other documents cover sections of this one in more detail.
+Each heading in this document represents a recognized configuration key in the main body of a YAML file for a DMOTE variant.
+Other documents cover special sections of this one in more detail.

 ## Section `keycaps`